kurktchiev/dotfiles/README.md

 Copy the `zshrc`, `p10k.zsh` and `tmuxinator/default.yml` files to your `$HOME/.`

 You can now start a new iTerm session.
-I use its TMUX integration combined with Tmuxinator so to attach back or re-create my sessions in tmux simply do:
+I use its TMUX integration combined with Tmuxinator so to attach back or re-create my sessions in tmux simply do.
+You can edit the file and build your own window flow:

 ```bash
 tmuxinator start default